woocommerce/woocommerce/readme.txt

 * Fix - Re-applied image setting tooltips
 * Fix - Post code ranges (taxes) on insert.
 * Fix - Moved init checkout to a later hook to prevent canonical template redirects kicking in.
-* Fix - Made custom attributes more robust by using santiized values for variations.
+* Fix - Made custom attributes more robust by using sanitized values for variations.
 * Fix - woocommerce_cancel_unpaid_orders respects the manage stock setting.

 = 2.0.2 - 06/03/2013 =